Dynamics for holographic codes: The building blocks

 The main reason for introducing a distinguished oriented edge for a tessellation is that it gives us a mechanism to compare two tessellations without requiring the introduction of a cutoff (a concept we discuss in the next subsection).
 The way this works is as follows.
 Suppose that $(\tau, e)$ is an admissible tessellation with oriented edge; we will build a homeomorphism $f\colon S^1\to S^1$ of the boundary $S^1\cong\partial \mathbb{D}$ of the disk which produces this tessellation from the canonical Farey tessellation $(\tau_*,e_*)$.
 (After you see this construction you will be able to compose two such homeomorphisms to build a map between any two tessellations with oriented edge.)
 This works because all of the triangles in our tessellations are ideal; therefore they are unambiguously specified once we say where the boundary points are located.
 Any homeomorphism $f\colon S^1\to S^1$ produces a new (not necessarily admissible) tessellation $(f(\tau_*), f(e_*))$ with oriented edge.

 The first step in the construction of the homeomorphism $f$ producing $(\tau, e)$ from the Farey tessellation is to label all the vertices of the Farey tessellation with rational numbers according to the following recipe.
 In the upper half plane model the vertex at $z = 1$ corresponds to $x=\infty$ of $\mathbb{H}^2$, $-1$ to the origin $x=0$ of $\mathbb{H}^2$, and $\sqrt{-1}$ to $x = -1$.
 We use this identification to iteratively label the vertices of the Farey triangulation: take the edge connecting $0/1$ and $\infty \equiv 1/0$ in the upper half plane model and label the third vertex underneath corresponding to $1/1 = (0+1)/(1+0)$ in the upper half plane.
 Now continue this process: for every pair of previously labelled vertices $(p/q, r/s)$ of a triangle, label the remaining vertex with the \emph{mediant} $(p+r)/(q+s)$.
-This process leads to a bijection between the rational numbers $\mathbb{Q}$ and the vertices $\tau_*^{(0)}$:
+This process leads to a bijection between the rational numbers $\mathbb{Q}$ and the vertices $\tau_*^{(0)}$, see figure~\ref{fig:LabelledFareyTriangulation}.

 We can now recursively build the map $f$: start with the endpoints $\tfrac{0}{1}$ and $\tfrac{1}{0}$: these are mapped to the endpoints of the distinguished oriented edge $e$ in $(\tau, e)$.
 There is always triangle to the right of the distinguished oriented edge in any tessellation.
 Let $f$ map the point $\tfrac{1}{1}$ to the vertex of this triangle which isn't on $e$.
 Do the same with the triangle to the left.
 Now recursively visit all of the triangles to the left and right, all the while mapping the corresponding vertices from the Farey triangulation to the vertices of the new triangles.
-This procedure creates a bijection between the vertex sets:

-It turns out that this identification may be extended to a homeomorphism $f_{(\tau,e)}$ called the \emph{characteristic mapping} of $(\tau,e)$ \cites{penner_universal_1993,schneps_geometric_1997}.
+This procedure creates a bijection between the vertex sets.
+It turns out that this identification may be extended to a homeomorphism $f_{(\tau,e)}$ called the \emph{characteristic mapping} of $(\tau,e)$ \cite{penner_universal_1993,schneps_geometric_1997}.
 The argument presented here is a powerful manifestation of the bulk boundary correspondence: we've established a bijection between two sets, namely, the \emph{bulk}

 and a set of objects acting on the \emph{boundary}, i.e.,